-Thanks for tuning in again to StudioWise, we’re checking out one of the big guns in the digital audio workstation scene, the one and only Reason.
+Thanks for tuning in again to StudioWise, we’re talking about one of the big guns in the digital audio workstation scene, the one and only Reason.
 The last time we were here was 3 years ago with version 8, which at the time was a mammoth leap forward for the company, introducing many ground-breaking features and improvements.
-Reason has always been considered the black sheep due to its total snobbery of the VST standard all other developers have adapted, but with 9.5 shock announcement of full VST support – the internet we crazy.
+Reason has always been considered the black sheep due to its total snobbery of the VST standard all other developers have adopted but with the 9.5 shock announcement of full VST support – the internet we crazy.

 What is the Reason?

 If you’re unfamiliar with Reason, let’s look at the major differences between this and the competition.
 Reason’s whole schtick is it emulates a real-world studio environment, so things like rack units actually look and behave like their real-world counterparts – you can even spin them around to tinker with the patching like you would in your studio, less all the swearing and bloody knuckles.
 The mixing desk is a true SSL emulation and again follows a real-world signal flow from input gain through dynamics, EQ, and inserts to the main faders – again, just like in your studio. technically any DAW can do this, with Reason you have a more tactile feeling due to the visual elements making more sense with our monkey brains.
 In essence, you can patch anything to anything, and insert any effect on any track or instrument.
 It’s a digital sandbox playground for people who love the engineering side as much as the audio side of making music.